CarolineDelva-GU/Topic_Modeling_on_Amazon_Reviews-/report.md

 ---

-## VI Conclusion
+## VI.
+Conclusion

-The original expectation of this study was that BERT would outperform LDA and LSA given the use of sentence embeddings which captured semantic meaning across the corpus.
+As was presented in the introduction, the original expectation of this study was that BERT would outperform LDA and LSA given the use of sentence embeddings which captured semantic meaning across the corpus [@grootendorst2022bertopic].
 However, the findings of the current study revealed that the comparison of the topic models’ performance was more layered than originally expected.
-BERTopic outperformed both models in terms of providing human-like topics; while LDA provided more distinctly separated topics and LSA had the lowest overall performance.
+BERTopic outperformed both models in terms of providing human-like topics; while LDA provided more distinctly separated topics.
+In contrast, LSA had the lowest overall performance.

 Therefore, deciding on which model would perform the best depended mostly on the objective of the topic modeling task as opposed to the model itself.
-If discovering distinctly separated topics was the main task, LDA would be the choice.
-If discovering semantically sound topics was the main task, BERT would be the choice.
+If discovering distinctly separated topics was the objective of topic modeling, LDA would be the choice.
+If discovering semantically sound topics was the main objective, BERT would be the choice.
+That was due to the semantic interpretability that was obtained through the use of  embedding based representation of the text.
 But, it was clear that LSA underperformed for this current study so it would not be a good choice to implement LSA as a way of topic selection.

+Overall, the current study highlights the importance of clarifying one's objective when performing topic modeling as opposed to relying on the strength of a particular model as each model has shown its strengths and weaknesses

+### A. Limitations

+The main limitation of this study was computation.
+The current study sought the use of an EC2 instance and S3 bucket; however, the size of the files remained an obstacle as the analysis progressed.
+With that as the main obstacle, choices were made throughout the study that reflected that roadblock such as focusing on one Amazon review category, decreasing the number of topics generated to 10, and only processing a subset of the reviews during modeling.
+As a result, the models could not be evaluated on their performance using more than one product category.
+The question remained would the models provide even better performance if the entire dataset was used for the current study.

+### B. Future Works

+To address the limitations of this study, other product categories from the Amazon reviews dataset should topic modelled.
+Discovering whether the model produced best or worse model performance based on the product category would be an important next step.
+The task would be to compare the performance of the models across the various product categories.
+Another improvement would be to combine all of the categories as one corpus to see if each model would be able to decipher topics in the text even when all the categories are combined.
+Additionally, addressing computational constraints would be a way to improve model performance as the models were trained on subsets of the data.
+It would be interesting to see if the models would perform better when the models are trained on the entire dataset.
+Finally, experimenting with the number of topics would be an important step to discover if model performance improve or worsen based on the the number of topics.
+Overall, hyperparameter tuning in terms of text cleaning, vocabulary size and dimensionality reduction would ultimately find the highest possible performance of each model.

+### C. Study's Full Data Pipeline Graph